3LucasZ/ez-find/README.md

 - Dymo Connect Service is running on your computer
 - Service port is at 41951 (default)
-- Connected to ONE printer via USB
+- Connected to a printer via USB

-4. (Note) There is currently only support for DYMO LabelWriter 450 Printers
+- Dymo Certificate is trusted

 # Useful Commands